Thomas is Free Electrons’ Chief Technical Officer.

 - Active participation to the French Free Software community : chairman of the Operating System Development or Embedded Systems topics at the Libre Software Meeting, very active participation to several local GNU/Linux user groups, creation of Agenda du Libre, a calendar for Free Software related events in France

 Thomas is fluent both in English and French.
-He has also learnt a bit of German and Esperanto.
+He has also learnt a bit of German.

 Back to the Free Electrons staff page.